vinijmoura/Azure-DevOps/README.md

 # Azure DevOps
 ![azuredevops](./images/AzureDevOps.png)

-Data extraction and Power BI report that generate management informations about your Azure DevOps organization.
-Using Azure DevOps CLI and Azure DevOps REST API, PowerShell scripts extract data from Azure DevOps, store this information in an Azure SQL Database and shows them in a Power BI report.
+* 📊 Data extraction and Power BI report that generate management informations about your Azure DevOps organization.

+* 🛠️ Use Azure DevOps CLI and Azure DevOps REST API, PowerShell scripts extract data from Azure DevOps.

+* 🛢️ Store this information in an Azure SQL Database.

+* 📈 Shows them in a Power BI report.

+## The Future

-🚀 Discover the Next Steps and the Future of Our Project! 🔍
+Discover the Next Steps and the Future of Our Project! 🔍

-📢 Stay up to date with the latest developments and be part of the journey!
+* 📢 Stay up to date with the latest developments and be part of the journey!
 In this post, we share the next steps and our vision for the future.

-💡 Your support and feedback are essential in shaping what comes next.
+* 💡 Your support and feedback are essential in shaping what comes next.

-👉 Read now and join us in making this project even better!
+* 👉 Read now and join us in making this project even better!
 [How to: Azure DevOps Management Reports and the next steps](https://vinijmoura.medium.com/how-to-azure-devops-management-reports-and-the-next-steps-16e0a85e6042)

 ## Azure Boards
 ![boards](./images/Boards.png)